 Who to Test Considerations Testing Recommendations Individuals With Symptoms Anyone with even mild symptoms of COVID-19, regardless of vaccination status Symptomatic HCP should be restricted from work until return to work criteria has been met.
 Symptomatic residents should be restricted to their rooms, with the door closed (if safe) and cared for by HCP using a NIOSH-approved N95 or equivalent or higher-level respirator, eye protection (goggles or a face shield that covers the front and sides of the face), gloves, and a gown pending evaluation for SARS-CoV-2 infection.
 Extended-use of respirators may be considered for respiratory protection, consult CDC Strategies for Optimizing the Supply of PPE for additional information.
 Test as soon as possible with a rapid POC test.
 Do not make cohorting decisions until the lab-based testing result is available.
-At the same time that the rapid POC test is collected, also collect a lab-based PCR test. h a Higher-Risk Exposure to Someone with SA should be restricted from work if they have a community expose 2).
+At the same time that the rapid POC test is collected, also collect a lab-based PCR test.
+In general HCP with community exposures HCP With a Higher-Risk Exposure to Someone with SARS-CoV-2 In general HCP with community exposures should be restricted from work if they have a community exposure for which quarantine is recommended (e.g. living with someone with SARS-CoV-2).
 Asymptomatic fully vaccinated HCP with a higher-risk exposure.
 Include Ancillary Non-Medical Service Providers In general fully vaccinated HCP with higher-risk exposures do not require work exclusion.
 Work exclusions may be required if directed by public health.
 Approximately the same time each day, test for SARS CoV-2, the virus that causes COVID-19 using a rapid molecular or antigen test.
-Daily rapid testing should continue for 14 days
+Daily rapid testing should continue for 14

-Asymptomatic HCP who are not fully vaccinated with a higher-risk exposure Include Ancillary Non-Medical Service Providers • In general HCP should be excluded from work for 14 days following a higher-risk exposure.
-AND Complete lab-based PCR testing immediately after the close contact has been identified (but not earlier than 2 days after the exposure) and, if negative, again 5-7 days after the exposure.
-Test for SARS CoV-2, the virus that causes COVID-19 using a rapid molecular or antigen test, at the beginning of every shift.
-AND Complete lab-based PCR testing immediately after the close contact has been identified (but not earlier than 2 days after the exposure) and, if negative, again 5-7 days after the exposure) and, if negative, again 5-7 days after the exposure.
+AND • Complete lab-based PCR testing immediately after the close contact has been identified (but not earlier than 2 days after the exposure) and, if negative, again 5-7 days after the exposure.
+Asymptomatic HCP who are not fully vaccinated with a higher-risk exposure Include Ancillary Non-Medical Service In general HCP should be excluded from work for 14 days following a higher-risk exposure. • Test for SARS CoV-2, the virus that causes COVID-19 using a rapid molecular or antigen test, at the beginning of every shift.
+Providers Al ND • Complete lab-based PCR testing immediately after the close contact has been identified (but not earlier than 2 days after the exposure) and, if negative, again 5-7 days after the exposure.
 Residents with Close Contact to Someone with SARS-CoV-2 Asymptomatic Residents who are not fully vaccinated and AND Residents should be placed in quarantine for 14 days after their exposure, even if viral testing is negative.
 HCP caring for them should use full PPE (gowns, gloves, eye protection, and N95 or higher-level respirator).
-Extended-use of respirators may be considered for respiratory Approximately the same time each day, test for SARS CoV-2, the virus that causes COVID-19 using a rapid molecular or antigen test.
-Daily rapid testing
+Extended-use of respirators may be • Approximately the same time each day, test for SARS CoV-2, the virus that causes COVID-19 using a rapid molecular or antigen test.